-Other Matter
+Other matters

-The Indian Rupee amounts are presented in the accompanying Ind AS financial statements, solely for the convenience of the reader and have been translated on the basis described in the Note 30 of the Ind AS financial statements.
+The Indian Rupee amounts are presented in the accompanying Ind AS Financial Statements, solely for the convenience of the reader and have been translated on the basis described in note 27 of the Ind AS Financial Statements.
 The translation from US Dollars (USD) to Indian Rupee (INR) is unaudited.